audomsak/docker-workshop/full-lab.md

   docker image pull nginx:1.21
   ```

+___

-### - Pull container image from non-Docker Hub image repository
+### - Pull container image from other registries

-- Docker can also pull image from other private and public repositories.
-For example, pull image from [quay.io](quay.io).
+Apart from Docker Hub, Docker can also pull container images from other private and public registries or repositories.

+- Pulling an Open JDK 8 container image from [quay.io](quay.io).

   ```sh
   docker image pull quay.io/public/openjdk:8-slim
   ```

+___

-### - Get list of container images in local
+### - Get list of container images

-- Get list of container images.
+- Get list of container images on the host.

   ```sh
   docker images